subquery/documentation/docs/quickstart/quickstart_chains/polkadot-astar.md

 The above code indicates that you will be running a `handleWasmEvent` mapping function whenever there is an `Transfer` event on any transaction from the Astar contract.
 Similarly, we will run the `handleWasmCall` mapping function whenever there is a `approve` log on the same contract.

-Check out our [Substrate Wasm](../../build/substrate-wasm.md) documentation to get more information about the Project Manifest (`project.yaml`) file for Substrate WASM contracts.
+Check out our [Substrate Wasm](../../build/substrate-wasm.md) documentation to get more information about the Project Manifest (`project.ts`) file for Substrate WASM contracts.

 ## 3. Mapping Functions